Austin-Daigle/DietaryHeathResearch/README.md

 **How to combine all of the datasets into one:**

 * Download the [Dataset Joining Tool.py](https://github.com/Austin-Daigle/DietarySelectionsAndHealthResearch/blob/main/Dataset%20Joining%20Tool.py) Python script or copy the source code into a file/IDE and execute that Python script.
+All of the resources (converted tab-dilimited text files) used to create the final (combined dataset)[https://github.com/Austin-Daigle/DietarySelectionsAndHealthResearch/blob/main/Combined%20Dietary%20Dataset.csv] can be found [here](https://github.com/Austin-Daigle/DietarySelectionsAndHealthResearch/tree/main/ConvertedDatasets)

 * When executed, a file dialog prompt will appear asking which tab-delimited text (.txt) files should be selected (please remember to convert your dataset into tab-delimited text files using Microsoft Excel or another tool)